brianzhou139/BookShoot/README.md

 ## Installation Guidelines
 There are two ways to test Voluny:

- - This repository contains an executable .ipa file in the ipa folder.
-In order to install and run this file you need to have a jailbroken iPhone.
-Download the .ipa file using this link: [Download Voluny.ipa](https://drive.google.com/uc?export=download&id=1zHikbY5PuwYGUCoc4V14TX5YO0BnkTfu)
+-Download the .apk file using this link: [Download BookShoot.ipa](https://drive.google.com/uc?export=download&id=1zHikbY5PuwYGUCoc4V14TX5YO0BnkTfu)

- - Another way to install Voluny is by inviting me to an Apple developer account and allowing me to upload the application to Testflight.
-TestFlight is Apple's online service for testing mobile applications but it is only possible with paid Apple developer accounts.
-An Apple developer account costs 99 dollars per year.
+- This repository contains an executable .apk file in the apk folder.
+In order to install and run this file you need to have an Android Device.Just open the folder and click the apk on an android device

 ## User accounts for testing
 The following volunteer and recruiter accounts have been created for testing purposes.
 Please use them to test Voluny.
  - Password for all accounts: 123456